60 Weird Facts Most People Don’t Know

-Queen Elizabeth II has a stand-in to make sure the sun won’t get in her eyes
+Queen Elizabeth II had a stand-in to make sure the sun won’t get in her eyes

 Ella Slack has a similar height and stature to the queen, so before big events, she’ll do a rehearsal to avoid any royal pains like the sun getting in Her Majesty’s eyes.
-Slack has been doing it for three decades but isn’t allowed to sit in the throne, so she has to squat above it.
-Here are a few more things you probably didn’t know about Queen Elizabeth II.
+Slack had been doing it for three decades but wasn’t allowed to sit in the throne, so she had to squat above it.

 Shadows are darker on the Moon

 On Earth, the atmosphere scatters more sunlight, so our shadows aren’t too dark.
 But on the Moon, shadows are so dark that Neil Armstrong said he had trouble seeing where he was going.